Working with PDFs

 Continue with signed documents in the workflow

-Once the document returns to the sender to My Inbox, it can be sent further as per the pre-configured workflow rule: emailed to other participants of the workflow, uploaded to company storage, etc. Once the document is submitted to its final destination, it will land in the Completed tab on the device.
+Once the document returns to the sender in the sender’s My Inbox section, it can be sent further as per the pre-configured workflow rule: emailed to other participants of the workflow, uploaded to company storage, etc. Once the document is submitted to its final destination, it will land in the Completed tab on the device.

 You can also watch a video on how to collect signature online.